-One last positive aspect of today's virtual worlds has already been touched upon in the introduction: They are highly versatile platform which enable small institutions and even individuals the development of highly creative, even fantastic objects and simulations because cost have dropped so dramatically.
-In fact once an educational tool is build, it can be shared with colleagues from all over the world, thanks to the fact that Second Life is one platform and thus interoperability across simulations is given.
+One last positive aspect of today's virtual worlds has already been touched upon in the introduction: They are highly versatile platforms, which enable small institutions and even individuals to develop creative, or even fantastic objects and simulations - because the costs involved in doing so have dropped so dramatically.

+In fact, once an educational tool is built, it can be shared with colleagues from all over the world thanks to the fact that Second Life is a platform that provides inter-operability across the simulations.
 The emphasis here lies on the catalytic function of these environments with regards to creativity.
-Second Life is above all an idea contest.
-The 3D web is a new frontier of cyberspace and it depends on the pioneers to transform this opportunity space into fertile land.
+Above all, Second Life is a contest of ideas.
+The 3D web is a new frontier of cyberspace, and it depends on the pioneers to transform this opportunity space into fertile land.

 Let us also review the negative aspects: On the negative side there is first and foremost the cost involved in providing the technical equipment to access and run the virtual world.
-Today the technological requirements to access Second Life with an optimal user experience are 1 gigabyte of RAM and 128MB of video RAM (and the corresponding up-to-date graphics card) as well as at least an ADSL broadband connection.
-This is far beyond the average private user especially student equipment provided at educational institutions.
-Hence Second Life is an exclusive environment which provides its services only to the very well equipped.
+Today, the technological requirements to access Second Life with an optimal user experience are 1 gigabyte of RAM and 128MB of video RAM (and the corresponding up-todate graphics card) as well as at least an ADSL broadband connection.
+This is far beyond the average private user.
+It is also well beyond the equipment provided to students at many educational institutions.
+This makes Second Life an exclusive environment, whose services are accessible only to the very well equipped.

-Furthermore it has to be clear that Second Life is still an emerging platform and errors occur on a constant basis.
-Since the beginning Second Life has followed the programmers mantra "release early, release often" which results in piecemeal improvements and a semistable state of "permanently beta" 20.
-The whole system goes down for maintenance for several hours almost every week and while the client versioning has become less recently, a new client software has to be downloaded and installed every couple of weeks also.
-Basically users have to be tolerant towards encountering non-functioning elements of the environment, up to the complete re-boot of the client system.
+Furthermore, it has to be clear that Second Life is still an emerging platform and errors occur on a quite regular basis.
+Since the beginning, Second Life has followed the programmers' mantra "release early, release often", which results in piecemeal improvements and a semi-stable state of "permanently beta"20.
+The whole system goes down for maintenance for several hours almost every week, and while the client versioning has become less recently, a new client software has to be downloaded and installed every couple of weeks.

+Basically, users have to be tolerant towards encountering non-functioning elements of the environment, up to the complete re-boot of the client system.
 As a result of this 'still under construction' state of Second Life, it is not ready for bigger scale formal teaching and learning initiatives, which would also be practically impossible because the individual simulations can only take a quite limited number of avatars.

-Another last negative point is that because of the relative novelty of Second Life and serious learning environments in general the practitioners can not rely on pedagogical practices adapted to this new teaching and learning space.
-The interest of the education community in virtual worlds has been high since the very beginning, and at the time of writing there are more than 200 universities in some form present within second life.
-There are several mailing list where practical experiences are exchanged and questions are debated, and several research reports and publications dealing with how to create meaningful, effective and engaging learning experiences in virtual worlds have been produced.
-Nevertheless exploiting virtual worlds for learning of content classified within the traditional educational canon is not a easy and maybe the learning objectives of classes within virtual worlds have to be defined in different terms.
+Another last negative point is that because of the relative novelty of Second Life and serious learning environments in general, the practitioners can not rely on pedagogical practices adapted to this new teaching and learning space.

+The interest of the education community in virtual worlds has been high since the very beginning, and at the time of writing there are more than 200 universities that are in some way represented within Second Life.

+There are several mailing lists where practical experiences are exchanged and questions are debated, and several research reports and publications dealing with how to create meaningful, effective and engaging learning experiences in virtual worlds.
+Nevertheless, exploiting virtual worlds for learning of content classified within the traditional educational canon is not that easy, and maybe the learning objectives of classes within virtual worlds have to be defined in different terms.